HarshitKumarSahu/RestNest/Readme.md

                  -> new.ejs : form for new listing : get , post
                  -> edit.ejs : form for edit : get , put.
-views -> layouts -> boilerplate.ejs : contain boiler plate code files for all ejs files ejs-mate : used to create a boiler plate codes for ejs files
+views -> layouts -> boilerplate.ejs : contain boiler plate code files for all ejs files views -> includes -> navbar.ejs : navbar for all ejs file
+                  -> footer.ejs : footer for all ejs file
+ejs-mate : used to create a boiler plate codes for ejs files
          : const ejsMate = require("ejs-mate");
          : app.engine('ejs', ejsMate); -> use ejs-locals for all ejs templates